luisgrawe/Quantifying-Decentralization/README.md

 For testing the project one must follow a few steps:

 1. Create a database with the attached configuration file
 2. Set up a .env file that stores sensible database connection data, so the artifact can access the database (an example for the structure of the .env file is provided).
-The values for DB_Host, DB_password, DB_USER and DB_DATABASE must be adjusted according to the database setup.
+The values for DB_Host, DB_password, and DB_USER must be adjusted according to the database setup.

 **Abstract**